0day-ci/linux/Documentation/firmware-guide/acpi/dsd/graph.rst

 ===================

-The port and endpoint concepts are very similar to those in Devicetree [3].
+The port and endpoint concepts are very similar to those in Devicetree [1, 2].
 A port represents an interface in a device, and an endpoint represents a connection to that interface.
+Also see [6] for generic data node references.

 All port nodes are located under the device's "_DSD" node in the hierarchical data extension tree.
 The data extension related to each port node must begin